 Now I am hooked.

-The aspect that I have most embraced with minimalism blogs is the value of freedom.
+The aspect that I have most embraced from minimalism blogs is the value of freedom.
 Freedom from debt.
 Freedom to pursue a career that you love.
 Freedom to be completely yourself.

-Here are 5 minimalist blogs I am currently enjoying.
+Here are 5 minimalist blogs to help simplify your life.